 Where to stay: You’ll find a stay at Dr. Wilkinson’s Hot Springs Resort to be reasonably priced and wonderfully retro.

-Check Prices for Dr. Wilkinson's Hot Springs Resort in Calistoga, CA
+Check Prices for Dr. Wilkinson's Backyard Resort & Mineral Springs in Calistoga, CA

 Beauty and the Beach: Maui, Hawaii